greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 This convention isn't just to make things easy to remember.
 Since Puppet 3, there has been a feature called "Automatic Parameter Lookup" which means you can leave out the Hiera call from the class definition.
-When the Puppet Master compiles a catalog for your node it will check in Hiera before falling back to the defaults.
+When the Puppet master compiles a catalog for your node it will check in Hiera before falling back to the defaults.